kl1nton/1_Applied_Basic_Science/1_Anatomy.md

   	A. It is situated on a plane posterior to the other carpal bones
 	B. It has a single articular facet
 	C. It articulates with the trapezoid
-	D. It gives attachment to the flexor carpi radialis
+	D. It gives attachment to the flexor carpi radialis (FCR)
-	E. It gives attachment to the abductor pollicis brevis
+	E. It gives attachment to the abductor pollicis brevis (APB)

-#### Answer: D. It gives attachment to the flexor carpi radialis - ?
+#### Answer: D. It gives attachment to the flexor carpi radialis (FCR) - *FALSE* = B. It has a single articular facet - TRUE
+- The pisiform bone is known by its small size and its presentation of a single articular facet.
+It is situated on a plane anterior to the other carpal bones and is spheroidal in form.
+Its dorsal surface presents a smooth, oval facet, for articulation with the triquetral: this facet approaches the superior, but not the inferior, border of the bone.
+The volar surface is rounded and rough, and gives attachment to the transverse carpal ligament and to flexor carpi ulnaris and abductor digiti minimi.
+The lateral and medial surfaces are also rough, the former being concave and the latter usually convex.

 ### Q1.115
 Jugular foramen tumours are rare skull-base lesions that present diagnostic and complex management problems.
-Which of the following statements about the jugular foramen is true?
+Which of the following statements about the _jugular foramen_ is true?

 	A. It is situated behind the carotid canal on the base of the skull
 	B. It is divided into two compartments